Harsh902/AI_Project/README.md

 Ultralytics is the organization responsible for Yolo's developement now. \
 You can find more information about them here: https://docs.ultralytics.com/models/yolo11/

-To train a Yolo model using the Ultralytics framework, the images must be moved from their respective city folders to the parent folder. \
+To train a Yolo model using the Ultralytics framework, the images must be moved from their respective city folders to the parent folder.
 - Create a new directory called `data`
-- Create 2 sub-director in `data` called `images` and `labels`
+- Create 2 subdirectories in `data` called `images` and `labels`
-- Create 2 sub-directories in `images`, `train` and `valid`
+- Create 2 subdirectories in `images`, `train` and `valid`
-- Move the `train` and `valid` files from _leftImg8bit_ folder to the _data/images_ folder
+- Move the `train` and `valid` directories from _leftImg8bit_ folder to the _data/images_ folder
-- Once the files have been renamed, you can run the following script: _move_resources_.
+- Once this is done, you can run the following script: _move_resources.py_.
 - This will move the images and the labels to their parent folders

 The structure of the repository should look like: \